dbaasgit/mongo-sharding/README.md

 2nd:- create the data and log directory for each node (for config, shard1 and shard2 and mongos)

 3rd:- change the group permission to those directories sudo chown -R mongod:mongod <directory>

+4th:- create configuration file for each node in /etc dir.